 TRIF-Leveraged COVID-19 Impact

 The Technology and Research Initiative Fund (TRIF) that helped launch BIO5 in 2001 continues to catalyze effective, cross-disciplinary bioscience research and innovation at the University of Arizona.
 In the past 20 years, over $50M has been invested in building critical facilities and research services that UArizona researchers leverage to quickly and robustly respond to COVID-19.
 TRIF allows the flexibility to pivot and repurpose campus resources to engage in the complex fight against COVID -19, drawing on faculty expertise, campus facilities, logistical assets, research labs, and campus staff and leadership to provide immediate assistance in the battle against the pandemic.

 BIO5 SEED Grants

-With financial support from the Technology and Research Initiative Fund (TRIF), BIO5 solicited team proposals for rapid-turnaround seed grants to jump-start COVID-19 research.
+With financial support from the Technology and Research Initiative Fund (TRIF), BIO5 solicited team proposals for rapid-turnaround seed grants to jump-start COVID-19 research in April 2020.
 Teams were evaluated on their abilities to rapidly pivot their research to address the pandemic, reliance on cross-disciplinary collaborations, and use of campus core facilities.
 Accepted projects address all aspects of the pandemic, including potential preventions and treatments.

 Cross-Disciplinary Research Teams

 In rapid response to address the COVID-19 pandemic, 13 interdisciplinary teams representing BIO5 and seven UArizona colleges were awarded up to $60K seed grants to conduct COVID-related basic science, technology, clinical or population research.
 Projects will address the pandemic from various angles, including public health, virology and drug discovery.

 For campus-wide announcements, news, and updates related to COVID-19, visit the University of Arizona’s official Coronavirus webpage.
 Please click here for faculty and staff resources, and click here for research-specific COVID-19 information.